christiaandirven/Manual-Mattress-Mate/README.md

 # What are we going to do?
 The aim of this manual is to help you get the date and time from an NTP server.
 For my project I also wanted LEDs (Adafruit Neopixel) to light up a certain color at a specific time in order to emulate the effect of Mattress Mate warming up and cooling down.
 This added step of using LEDs will also be included in this tutorial.

+This is only a simulation of the intended function of my product.
+In my case the trigger for the mattress would be the date and time instead of the room temperature, triggering the LED strip to light up (simulating the mattress heating up).

 # Required Hardware

 The hardware required for this tutorial is the following: